fuzzypixelz/hustle/README.md

 ### Building

-This is a Stack project, you can build it using `stack build`, the test suite is described in the `test/Spec.hs` file and can be run with `stack test`.
+This is a Cabal project, you can build it using `cabal build`, the test suite is described in the `test/Spec.hs` file and can be run with `cabal test`.

 #### Dependencies